Miracle Catchers courses available for booking Friday 26th March 2021- please scroll down for booking and details

-Farm School Leaders
+Meet our Farm School Team

 Bronwen is a teacher brimming with ideas and passion.
 She is a qualified secondary school Art, Photography anf Textiles teacher and has three young girls of her own.
 She has a wealth of experience in Growing, Art, Cooking, music, story-telling and has led many community projects.
 She is passionate about creating a rich and fertile learning environment that is limitless, allowing children to learn in their own unique way.
 Imagination and sense of wonder is something she believes to be very precious and should be nurtured in all areas of learning.

 When she is not chasing her three girls around the park she loves to paint and draw.
 Particularly, artwork for children about magic and nature.
 Foraging is a new passion.
 Discovering and cooking-up new wild flavours that her children like is exciting.
 Cycling along the Exe river with all her girls in tow is a favourite family activity.
-To keep fit Bronwen does aerobic dance to Drum and Bass.
+To keep fit Bronwen does an aerobic dance to Drum and Bass.